Pedro Nunes' Lecture - 2020

 Among several other distinctions and awards, he was invited speaker at the International Congress of Mathematicians in Seoul in 2014 and was awarded in 2015 a New Horizons in Mathematics Prize "for outstanding contributions to several areas of differential geometry, including work on scalar curvature, geometric flows, and his solution with Codá Marques of the 50-year-old Willmore Conjecture."
 He also received the Oswald Veblen Prize in Geometry in 2016 (AMS), and was recently (2020) elected to the American Academy of Arts and Sciences.

-Due to the restrictions associated with the corona virus outbreak, the lecture will be delivered in a webinar format.
-More details soon.
+Due to the restrictions associated with the corona virus outbreak, the lecture was delivered in a webinar format.